 New Program Review at NSU

 Nova Southeastern University encourages the development of new and innovative academic programs which advance its mission.
-The development of new programs is facilitated by the Program Review Committee whose members provide support and counsel for individuals seeking approval of proposals.
-This University-wide committee attempts to ensure that future growth and development of the University occurs in an orderly manner.
-The review process contributes to the quality of the proposed programs and increases their probability of success.
-It is the only pathway permitted by the Board of Trustees for the approval of new academic programs.
+The development of new programs is facilitated by the New Program Review Committee (NPRC) whose members provide support and counsel for academic units seeking approval of proposals.
+Part of this university-wide committee's goal is to ensure that future growth and development of the university occurs in an orderly manner.
+Additionally, the review process contributes to the quality of the proposed programs and increases their probability of success.
+It is the only process permitted by the Board of Trustees for the approval of substantially new academic programs.

 ||To assure that the program fits within the parameters of SACS